 Many thanks to all who sent flowers and cards, kept the family fed, and showed up to wave to Jean through the window during her illness.
 Thank you to her hospice team who helped everyone navigate the challenge of caring for Jean at home.
 Their care, concern and guidance were an immeasurable gift to the family.

-A memorial service will be held on August 28th at 11:00 AM at the First Congregational Church in Montevideo when we hope it will be safe to gather again.
 In lieu of flowers now or at the time of her memorial service, the family asks that you make a donation to the Oliver B. and Jean C. Rekow Education Fund or the Breast Cancer Research Foundation.